 Recreational activities in the region include skiing in Srinagar, golfing at the highest green golf course at Gulmarg, mountain climbing, trekking, biking, rafting, kayaking, etc.

-Major tourist sites in the state include: the cities of Kashmir, Srinagar, Gulmarg, Pahalgam, Jammu, the region of Ladakh, the hill station of Sonamarg, Vaishno Devi shrine at Katra, Raghunath Temple in Jammu, Bahu Fort in Jammu, Mubarak Mandi Palace in Jammu, Vernag Spring and Mughal Garden, Dal Lake in Srinagar, etc.
+Major tourist destinations include: Srinagar, Gulmarg, Pahalgam, Jammu, the region of Ladakh, Sonamarg, Vaishno Devi shrine at Katra, etc.

 A full traditional Kashmiri thali (plate) have dozens of courses, notably mutton-based dishes like goshtaba (pale mutton balls in saffron-yoghurt curry), tabakmaaz (fried lamb’s ribs) and mildly spicy rogan josh (rich, vividly red-coloured mutton curry).
-Kashmiri chefs also serve deliciously aromatic cheese-based curries and seasonal nadir (lotus stems) typically served in yakhni (a curd-based sauce made mildly minty with fennel).
-Kawa, traditional green tea with spices and almond, is consumed all through the day.
+Other popular dishes include: aromatic cheese-based curries and seasonal nadir (lotus stems) typically served in yakhni (a curd-based sauce made mildly minty with fennel).
+Kawa - traditional green tea with spices and almond, is consumed all through the day.

 Most Popular Destinations